Our History

 Assemblies of God

-In July, 1958, the Assemblies of God purchased the building at 700 Oak Street from the Open Bible Church.
-The church was considered to be a Home Missions church until it could support itself.The first service was held on July 18, 1958 and included Sunday school at 10:00 AM, worship service at 11:00 AM and a 7:30 evening service.
-Pastors Included: 1959 - 1960 - Reverend Roy Phillips 1961 - 1963 - Reverend Corwin Lowe 1964 - 1965 - Reverend Wayne R. Sullivan
+In July, 1958, the Assemblies of God purchased a building at 700 Oak Street from the Open Bible Church.
+The church was considered to be a Home Missions church until it could support itself.
+The first service was held on July 18, 1958 and included Sunday school at 10:00 AM, a worship service at 11:00 AM, and a 7:30 evening service.
+Pastors Included: 1959 - 1960 - Reverend Roy Phillips, 1961 - 1963 - Reverend Corwin Lowe, and from 1964 - 1965 - Reverend Wayne R. Sullivan.

 1965

-Reverend Estebo
+Reverend Vernon Estebo

-Reverend Estebo came to Atlantic in 1965.
+Reverend Vernon Estebo, and his wife Nancy, moved to Atlantic in 1965.

 1967